-Intercessor We pray for the sick, the injured, the anxious and despairing, grant them home and wholeness through the power of your healing presence.
-Especially we lift up those on our Cathedral prayer list, and for any others you wish to name either silently or aloud, Lord in your mercy, People Hear our prayer.
+Intercessor We pray for the natural order, that the abundance and diversity of creation might be preserved through the power of your healing presence.
+Especially we lift up those on our Cathedral prayer list, and for any others you wish to name either silently or aloud, your eternal love.
+Especially we lift up those we now name,